olincollege/pie-2021-03/Lightsaber/Sprints/index.md

 We also looked into different thicknesses of polycarbonate and polypropylene film to thermoform into the tape spring shape as a possible alternative to the tape measure.
 This would allow the LED light to diffuse through the plastic.
 We ended up getting a range of films to test which would be best.

 #### Electrical
 For electrical, we put together the second set of electronics for the second blade.
 Additionally, we added a second button and a switch.
-The button was added to allow for switching between Lightsaber colors, and the switch was added to turn the whole Lightsaber off, so that it does not drain the battery when not in use.
+The button was added to allow for switching between lightsaber colors, and the switch was added to turn the whole lightsaber off, so that it does not drain the battery when not in use.

 <p align="center">
   <img src="../Photos!/sprint2electrical.png" alt="Sprint 2 Circuit Diagram">